tlon-team/issues-to-projects/README.md

 These scripts leverage the GitHub CLI (`gh`) and `jq` to automate tasks such as adding all existing issues from multiple repositories to a project, categorizing items in a project based on linked issue status, and deploying GitHub Actions workflows to multiple repositories.

+**Important Notice:** These scripts were developed for personal use and are shared in the hope that they might be useful to others.
+They have not been thoroughly tested in all environments or scenarios.
+Users should review the scripts and test them carefully before running them in a production environment.
+Contributions, bug fixes, and improvements are welcome!
+Please feel free to open a pull request.

 ## Prerequisites

 Before using these scripts, ensure you have the following installed and configured: